fmease/tylift/README.md

 tylift = "0.3.4"
 ```

-Compability with older `rustc` versions is currently not verified.
+Compatibility with older `rustc` versions is currently not verified.
 Older versions of this crate (≤ 0.3.2) only
 relied on features of `rustc` 1.32.
 So you might want to check them out.

 ## More Examples